TEIC/TEIGarage/README.md

 Once it's running, you can point your browser at `http://localhost:8080` for the graphical user interface and  http://localhost:8080/ege-webservice` for the webservice.

-You can also get the development version from DockerHub with `docker pull teic/teigarage:dev`.
+You can also get the development version from DockerHub using `docker pull teic/teigarage:dev`.

 ### available parameters